nombac/optab/README.md

 # **`Optab`**
 ### **Public Fortran90 code package for generating ideal-gas opacity tables**

-To perform radiation hydrodynamics simulations, both the equation of state and opacity are necessary.
-In principle, these two should be derived from the same chemical equilibrium abundances, which often is not the case. `Optab` computes opacity based on user-provided chemical equilibrium abundances, and outputs mean opacities as well as monochromatic opacities.
-Consequently, one can have opacity tables consistent with one's equation of state.
+To execute radiation hydrodynamics simulations, the equation of state and opacity are both critical components.
+Ideally, these elements should originate from the same set of chemical equilibrium abundances, yet this alignment is not always practiced. `Optab` is designed to calculate opacity based on the chemical equilibrium abundances provided by the user.
+It outputs both mean and monochromatic opacities, thus enabling the creation of opacity tables that are consistent with the user's equation of state.

 <img src="./sample/tab100/input/eos/eos.eps.png" width="160"><img src="./sample/tab100/output/ross.png" width="160"><img src="./sample/tab100/output/pla.png" width="160"><img src="./sample/tab100/output/pla2.png" width="160"><img src="./sample/tab100/output/mono_03000.png" width="160">

-> In case you don't have your own chemical equilibrium solver, we recommend to use public solvers `FastChem` or `TEA` to compute chemical abundances, for which `Optab` provides interfaces; see an example below.
+If you possess a pre-existing dataset of chemical equilibrium abundances, visit our [Wiki](https://github.com/nombac/optab/wiki/How-to-store--chemical-abundances-in-HDF5-format) for instructions on converting your data into the specific HDF5 format required by `Optab`.
+For those without such data, we recommend utilizing well-established public solvers like FastChem or TEA. `Optab` offers interfaces compatible with these solvers; for detailed instructions, refer to the example provided below.

 ## Author
 Shigenobu Hirose (JAMSTEC, shirose@jamstec.go.jp)